 Monitor your symptoms (fever, cough, and shortness of breath).
 If you are experiencing symptoms, self-isolate and notify members of your household and close contacts within the last 2 days.

 I WAS IN CLOSE CONTACT WITH SOMEONE WHO IS GETTING TESTED.
 WHAT SHOULD I DO?

 You should self-isolate, monitor your symptoms, and if they progress, call your doctor.

-Persons being tested are asked to remain in the car.
-No non-household members should be in the car.
+Staff at the testing locations will be wearing protective gear.
+Persons being tested will have to leave their vehicle and approach the testing station.
+They will be asked to remain six feet back.
+Other individuals who are not being tested should remain in the car.
 Staff taking samples will use CDC recommendations for protective clothing and equipment.

 Can a person test negative and later test positive for COVID-19?

 Using the CDC-developed diagnostic test, a negative result means that the virus that causes COVID-19 was not found in the person’s sample.
 In the early stages of infection, it is possible the virus will not be detected.

 For COVID-19, a negative test result for a sample collected while a person has symptoms likely means that the COVID-19 virus is not causing their current illness.